hacknus/word-nerd/README.md

 In the classic mode, the speed is set in words per minute (WPM).
 In the poem/paragraph mode, the speed is set in characters per minute (CPM).

+Navigate through the words using the space bar (start/stop) and adjust the speed with arrow up/arrow down (in increments of 1, if shift is pressed in increments of 10).
+In manual mode, browse through the words with left and right arrow keys.

 The source code can be run using ```cargo run --release``` or bundled to a platform-executable using
 ```cargo bundle --release```.
 Currently [cargo bundle](https://github.com/burtonageo/cargo-bundle) only supports linux and macOS